Code-Institute-Submissions/get-your-greens/README.md

 ### Code Validation

 - I confirm that no errors occured running the HTML code through the [Markup Validation Service](https://validator.w3.org/).
+However, it shows 3 warnings, telling me I should consider adding headings to my section elements, or use div elements instead.
+Nevertheless, I prefer using section elements since it has helped me to achieve 100% at best practices in the lighthouse tool.

 - I confirm that no errors occured running the CSS code through the [CSS Validation Service](https://jigsaw.w3.org/css-validator/)